joshuawlambert/STA695/Competition 1 - House Prices Advanced Regression Techniques/Team-234/README.md

 ## Contribution

-We used four base model: LASSO, Gradient Boosting Regressor, LightGBM, and XGBoost.
+We used four base model: LASSO and LightGBM.
 We train each model uing GridSearchCV to find the better parameter.
 At last, we average these four models with weight.